ferrouswheel/tenet/README.md

   devices.

 However, supporting non-direct transports will mean this isn't strictly necessary.
-A third party server could act as a dumb router, or indeed PGP envrypted blobs could be sent via email.
+A third party server could act as a dumb router, encrypted blobs could be sent via email.

 ## A distributed social fabric

-The basic idea is that every node/user in the social network will store and download not only the updates that are addressed to them, but also the updates addressed to their friends, or friends of friends.
-The idea being partly that your social network should be more trustworthy than a centralised server that gets to decide who was root access to the world's online social interactions.
+The basic idea is that every node/user in the social network will store and recieve not only the updates that are addressed to them, but also the updates addressed to their friends, or friends of friends.
+While it's not completely true that your social network is more trustworthy than a centralised server, it does make it harder for an arbitrary authority to decide who has root access to the world's online social interactions.

-It also distributes the risk, because even if some disconnected part of the p2p network is compromised in some way (social or techical) it is only a `risk` if they are part of your social group.
+This approach also distributes the risk, because even if some disconnected part of the p2p network is compromised in some way (social or technical) it is only a risk if they are part of your social group.

-To summarise: we require that each user be a node participating in distributing content, including the content they can’t read.
+We require that each user be a node participating in distributing content, including the content they can’t read.

 How do we determine which content can be read?
-All messages between peers are encrypted using PGP.
-Each message has a header and key preamble that allows a message to be addressed to multiple recipients with different PGP key pairs (this is an assumption I've made that appears to be "safe", but I'm keen to here from cryptographers as to whether it is)
+All messages between peers are encrypted.
+Each message has a header and key preamble that allows a message to be addressed to multiple recipients with different key pairs.

+(**NOTE**: This is an assumption I've made that appears to be "safe", but I'm keen to here from experts/cryptographers as to whether it is.
+I believe it wouldn't be a deal breaker to the overall protocol if we had to replace the message format.
+In fact, I'm sure the message format will evolve to support the things that people want to share with one another)

 ## Alternatives